TechLabs-Remote-Bootcamp/WS24-MyDailyImpact/README-load-servers.md

 In the same bash or terminal:
 - `cd deeplearning/rag_pipeline/app`
-- `pip install -r requirements.txt`
+- `pip install -r requirement.txt`

 ### 4. Start the FastAPI server:

-In the same bash or terminal:
+In the same bash or terminal (you should be in deeplearning/rag_pipeline/app):
 - `uvicorn main:app --host 0.0.0.0 --port 8000 --reload`

 ### 5. Start the backend server: